 “It’s all right for you, because you own this house.
 But the rest of us pay rent.
 If Mort there fixes up the attics, and shuts down the store, and turns everything into units, he’s gotta get his investment back…so he asks more money.”

 “Then,” said Mrs. Rosemont, “some of us who got no place to go are stuck, cause the whole neighborhood goes up.”

 “She wouldn’t sell.
 She loves the business.”

 “Sure.
 Now, I had a secret from Merwyn…a little legacy from my granny.
 I saw where that was going if Merwyn got his hands on it.
-So I told him no thanks, hon, you have fun with the fruits… I bought this place.
-The business and the upstairs.
+I told him no thanks, hon, you have fun with the fruits… So I bought this place, the business and the upstairs.
 Nineteen-fourteen, just when we got into the war.
-But you know, over along MacArthur, there used to be a bunch of theaters.
+But, let me tell you, over along MacArthur, there used to be a bunch of theaters.
 Only a couple of em, that are movie houses now, still running.